timschreiber/timschreiber.github.com/_posts/2015-01-26-persistence-ignorant-asp-net-identity-with-patterns-part-3.md

 ####Unit of Work####

 The last piece of our Data Layer is the Unit of Work implementation.
-As I pointed out in Part 2, the Unit of Work pattern does two important things:
+As I pointed out in [Part 2][3], the Unit of Work pattern does two important things:

 1. Maintains an in-memory collection of changes, and
 2. Sends the changes as a single transaction to the data store.